Ar1sto/zygrax/readme.md

 ## Overview

-Zygrax is an advanced payload generation framework designed for security research and penetration testing.
+Zygrax is an advanced payload and Malware generation framework designed for security research and penetration testing.
 It incorporates cutting-edge evasion techniques, code transformation engines, and multiple deployment methods to create sophisticated payloads for authorized security assessments.

 ## Key Features